630.231.9010

 •

 You need specialized equipment and software and it’s expensive!
-I have built an
+I have built an extensive

-extensive collection of macro and micro lenses, focusing sliders and fiber optic
+collection of macro and micro lenses, focusing sliders and fiber optic lighting as well as

-lighting as well as special software to combine many images into one.
-See the
+special software to combine many images into one.
+See the photo of my micro setup below.

 •

 You need lots of patience.
-I sometimes need to take 60-100 images in focusing
+I sometimes need to take 60-100 images in focusing increments of

-increments of one thousandth of an inch to get a completely sharp image.
+one thousandth of an inch to get a completely sharp image.

 •

 You need skill.
-I’ve been doing this for a while and have built the experience
+I’ve been doing this for a while and have built the experience necessary to

-necessary to provide macro and micro product photography.
+provide macro and micro product photography.

 back to top